hkoosha/zte_ipv6_fix/README.md

 ### What's wrong with it anyway?

-ZTE modem operates terribly in IPv6 mode (aka, it sucks beyong your imagination).
+ZTE modem operates terribly in IPv6 mode (aka, it sucks beyond your imagination).
 Even if you disable IPv6 mode in connecting devices, it still sucks.
 You can disable IPv6 on the modem using the provided script.